civicteam/mcp-hooks/packages/passthrough-mcp-server/README.md

 };
 ```

-### Advanced Configuration (Legacy API Compatible)
+### High-Level API with createPassthroughProxy

-For backward compatibility, the package also exports legacy-style configuration functions:
+For simplified usage, the package exports a high-level `createPassthroughProxy` function:

 ```typescript
 import { createPassthroughProxy, loadConfig } from '@civic/passthrough-mcp-server';